A systematic procedure to build the beyond generalized Proca field theory: Introduction

 \section{Introduction}

 Einstein's theory of General Relativity is currently the most compelling and simplified theory of classical gravity.
-It has survived stringent tests on its validity in different scenarios: the expansion of the Universe, the propagation of gravitational waves, the formation of structures in the Universe, as well as the strong gravitational field scenarios of neutron stars and black holes~\cite{acceleration1, Ata:2017dya, Bennett:2012zja, Akrami:2018vks,Abbott:2016blz,Schimd:2004nq, Jain:2010ka, Zhao:2011te, Clifton:2011jh, Koyama:2015vza,Ezquiaga:2018btd, Ishak:2018his}.
-Despite its successes, General Relativity is still considered to be incomplete since it cannot be reconciled with a quantum theory in order to produce a unified theory of quantum gravity~\cite{ Heisenberg:2018vsk, Agullo:2015qqa, Agullo:2013ai,Rovelli:2004tv}.
+It has survived stringent tests on its validity in different scenarios: the expansion of the universe, the propagation of gravitational waves, the formation of the large-scale structure, as well as the strong gravitational field scenarios of neutron stars and black holes~\cite{acceleration1,Perlmutter:1998np,Ata:2017dya, Bennett:2012zja, Akrami:2018vks,Abbott:2016blz,Schimd:2004nq, Jain:2010ka, Zhao:2011te, Clifton:2011jh, Koyama:2015vza,Ezquiaga:2018btd, Ishak:2018his}.
+Despite its success, General Relativity is still considered as incomplete since any attempt to produce a quantum theory of gravity (see e.g. Refs. \cite{ Heisenberg:2018vsk, Agullo:2015qqa, Agullo:2013ai,Rovelli:2004tv}) has shown not to be satisfactory enough.
 Moreover, when its predictions are compared with cosmological observations, some authors argue that there exist hints pointing to modifications of the theory~\cite{Heisenberg:2018vsk, Agullo:2015qqa, Agullo:2013ai, Koyama:2015vza, Clifton:2011jh, Ishak:2018his,Ezquiaga:2018btd}.